Spectral Energy Distributions of Disc-Embedded Accreting Protoplanets: SED Model

-Figure \ref{fig:cps_sed} shows SEDs for accreting protoplanets of different masses surrounded by spherically symmetric dust envelopes.
-For protoplanets that are $F_{\rm r} = 3$ times puffier than mature (cooled) planets, most of the accretion shock power is radiated at wavelengths 3-6 $\mu$m (dotted curves in Fig. \ref{fig:cps_sed}), corresponding to temperatures $T_{\rm shock} \approx 500$-1000 K. Radiation at these near-infrared wavelengths is attenuated by dust extinction from the CPS (solid and dashed black curves).
-More massive planets are more heavily obscured because they pull down more gas and dust into their Bondi spheres (Figure \ref{fig:cps_summary}a-c), with optical depths ranging from $\sim$0.1-10 (Fig.~\ref{fig:cps_summary}d-f).
-The CPS photospheres are cold enough to retain water ice on grains ($T < 150$ K; Fig.~\ref{fig:cps_summary}g-i); the 2.7 $\mu$m vibrational resonance from ice appears in absorption (Fig.~\ref{fig:cps_sed}, middle and right panels) and can carve out significant amounts of near-infrared flux.
-The intercepted near-infrared power is re-processed out to wavelengths 10-1000 $\mu$m.
+Dust and gas are assumed uniformly mixed throughout the CPS (cf.~\citealt{krapp_etal_2022, krapp_etal_2024} who consider non-uniform mixtures).
+We explore a solar dust-to-gas ratio of $\fdtg = 10^{-2}$, as well as a subsolar ratio of $10^{-3}$ since dust may be filtered out of planet-carved gaps \citep[e.g.][]{dong_etal_2017}.
+We assume dust grains follow the fiducial size distribution adopted by the DSHARP collaboration (orange curve in fig. 5 of \citealt{birnstiel_etal_2018}), and calculate dust absorption opacities using the \texttt{dsharp-opac} package.\footnote{\url{https://github.com/birnstiel/dsharp_opac}} Figure \ref{fig:opacity} plots the dust opacity $\kappa$ vs.~wavelength $\lambda$ for grains with and without water ice.
+The main effect of including water ice is to boost the opacity around $\lambda = $ 2.7 $\mu$m.
+By default, we compute SEDs using the opacity curve that includes water ice, but omit water ice if temperatures prove too high (see caption to Fig.~\ref{fig:opacity} for details).

-Fig. \ref{fig:cps_sed} shows that for $\lambda \gtrsim 20 \, \mu$m, the local circumstellar disc (CSD, red curve) is orders of magnitude brighter than the CPS.
-Prospects for directly imaging an embedded planet are much better at $\lambda \lesssim 10 \,\mu$m where contamination from the CSD is weaker.
-Fig.~\ref{fig:cps_sed} plots detection limits for near-infrared coronographic imaging with JWST's NIRCam (the James Webb Space Telescope's near-infrared camera) and MIRI (mid-infrared instrument).
-At $\lambda \sim 4 \,\mu$m, protoplanets more massive than Saturn ($\sim$$100 \, \Mearth$) may be bright enough to be detected with NIRCam against the glare of their host stars, if the dust-to-gas ratio in the circumplanetary environment is sufficiently sub-solar.
-A similar statement applies at $\lambda \sim 11 \,\mu$m for $m_{\rm p} \gtrsim 30 \, m_{\oplus}$ imaged with MIRI.
+To calculate the temperature $T_{\rm rad}(r)$ that the CPS would attain if heated only by planetary radiation, we use $\radmc$'s $\texttt{mctherm}$ routine.
+The planet is modeled as a point source with the blackbody SED defined by equations (\ref{eqn:L}) and (\ref{eqn:blackbody}).
+The planet source emits $10^4$ photon ``packages'' across 30 wavelength bins uniformly distributed in log-space between 0.1 $\mu$m and 10$^4 100 \, \Mearth$) may be bright enough to be detected with NIRCam against the glare of their host stars, if the dust-to-gas ratio in the circumplanetary environment is sufficiently sub-solar.
+A similar statement applies at $\lambda \approx 11 \,\mu$m for $m_{\rm p} \gtrsim 30 \, m_{\oplus}$ imaged with MIRI.